Will von Behr

 Giorgia holds a BA in History from the University of Bologna and an MPhil in Greek History from the University of Oxford, where she's currently pursuing her PhD in Ancient History, looking at women's participation in cults and rituals in Ancient Greece.
 Originally from Italy, she loves Classical culture and tries to escape to Greece whenever she can.

 John-Francis first fell in love with Rome as a young schoolboy traveling with his parents and grandparents through Italy.
 Like a pious pilgrim, or a helpless lover, he has been returning to her enchanted precincts ever since!
-He holds a BA in Classics, and is currently pursuing a PhD at Oxford University in Late Antique and Byzantine Studies with a focus on Byzantine Catholics in the 15th century.
+He holds a BA in Classics and a PhD from Oxford University in Late Antique and Byzantine Studies with a focus on Byzantine Catholics in the 15th century.

 Lucy works in the learning departments at the Imperial War Museum and Dulwich Picture Gallery in London.
 Prior to that, she studied English Literature at Trinity College Dublin.

 SJ is a freelance travel journalist based in London, who writes about her experience travelling in 80+ countries.
-She’s studying for a Master’s degree in Postcolonialism at SOAS University of London, and works as a research assistant in the field of Trans-African contemporary art.
+She holds a Master’s degree in Postcolonialism from SOAS University of London, and has worked as a research assistant in the field of Trans-African contemporary art.

 Following a degree in French language at the University of Bristol, and further studies in freelance travel writing with the London School of Journalism, Charlotte spends her spare time writing for travel publications.
 With a strong passion for the sector, she also works in marketing within the luxury travel industry.